Episode 4

 Konstantinos: We started then and worked hard on it.

-Panagiotis: You made the decision at some point to start the company, to found DeepSea, in 2017 if I'm not mistaken.
-Tell us a little bit about this process, how it is from a simple idea and from some pitches to some shipping companies for it to become a tangible company.
+Panagiotis: You make the decision at some point to start the company, to found DeepSea, in 2017, if I'm not mistaken.
+Tell us a little bit about this process, how is it that from a simple idea and from some pitches, to some shipping companies— for it to become a tangible company?

 Konstantinos: It's slow at first and then very fast.
-It is an extremely educational process, it’s something we've never done before....
+It is an extremely educational process, it’s something we've never had before....

 Panagiotis: You created the company in Greece, right?

-Konstantinos: In the beginning it was a project, we set out to find some of the above engineers to help us get it set up, to find some funding from European projects to somehow build the first platform and give it to some shipping companies to try it out.
+Konstantinos: In Greece.
+In the beginning, it was a project, we set out to find some of the top engineers to help us, get it set up, to find some funding from European projects, to somehow build the first platform and give it to some shipping companies to try it out.
 That's how it started.
-Then, we went and raised money from the first VC in Greece and then that's where we had to, you get to a point where, okay, now we have to get serious because this is used by real people who need it in their daily lives, things break down, we need to learn how a company is created, how procedures are performed, what are the roles you need, so this all happened very quickly in '18.
+Then, we went and raised money from the first VC in Greece and then that's where we had to— you get to a point where, okay, now we have to get serious because this is used by real people who need it in their daily lives.
+Things break down, we need to learn how a company is created, how procedures are performed, what are the roles you need, so this all happened very quickly in '18.

 Panagiotis: It was a Startup.